Daily High to Daily Low: Is It Safe to Buy Gold Fields Limited (GFI)?

-Gold Fields Limited (NYSE:GFI) went down by -2.67% from its latest closing price compared to the recent 1-year high of $17.20.
-The company’s stock price has collected -11.84% of loss in the last five trading sessions.
+Gold Fields Limited (NYSE:GFI) went up by 2.23% from its latest closing price compared to the recent 1-year high of $17.20.
+The company’s stock price has collected 10.41% of gains in the last five trading sessions.

 Is It Worth Investing in Gold Fields Limited (NYSE :GFI) Right Now?

-Gold Fields Limited (NYSE:GFI) scored a price-to-earnings ratio above its average ratio, recording 8.27 x from its present earnings ratio.
-Plus, the 36-month beta value for GFI is at 0.71.
+Gold Fields Limited (NYSE:GFI) scored a price-to-earnings ratio above its average ratio, recording 9.85 x from its present earnings ratio.
+Plus, the 36-month beta value for GFI is at 0.68.
+Opinions of the stock are interesting as 3 analysts out of 8 who provided ratings for Gold Fields Limited declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”

 Top 5 Cheap Stocks to Own Right Now